Alan Hahn

-Alan William Hahn (born June 19, 1971) is a sports talk radio host on ESPN Radio and a studio analyst on the MSG Network.
+Alan William Hahn (born June 19, 1971) is an NBA analyst for ESPN and MSG Network and a sports talk radio host for ESPN New York.

 Early life and education

+Hahn was born and raised on Long Island and grew up in Lake Ronkonkoma, N.Y.
+He played basketball at St. Anthony's High School in South Huntington, N.Y. and also at Suffolk Community College, where he is one of four men's basketball players in school history to score over 1,000 career points.

-Hahn earned a basketball scholarship at LIU Post under NCAA Division II coach Tom Galeazzi.
-At LIU Post, Hahn wrote for the school newspaper The Pioneer, where he met current Newsday sportswriter Tom Rock.
+He then earned a basketball scholarship at LIU Post under legendary NCAA Division II coach Tom Galeazzi.
+He suffered a knee injury in his first season and it led to an early end to his playing career.
+At LIU Post, Hahn wrote for the school newspaper The Pioneer.
 Hahn earned a Bachelor of Science degree in journalism at LIU Post.

+In 2026, Hahn was inducted into the Long Island University Athletics Hall of Fame.

 Sportswriting career

-Hahn started his journalism career at Newsday in 1995 as a part-time sports department clerk.
-He went from answering phones to covering high school games over the next year.
-In 1999, Hahn was promoted to full-time and was assigned to the New York Islanders beat.
+Hahn started his journalism career at Newsday in 1995 and by 1999 was assigned to the New York Islanders beat.
 He earned the paper's prestigious "Publisher's Award" in 2000 for Sports Writing.
 He covered the Islanders until 2006, when he was moved to the New York Knicks beat.
-He developed a following for his coverage of the Knicks and for his blog the Knicks Fix.
+He developed a following for his coverage of the Knicks, and his popular blog "The Knicks Fix" along with his overall coverage of the NBA.

-In 15 years at Newsday, Hahn covered every professional team in the Metropolitan New York area, including two Stanley Cup runs by the New Jersey Devils hockey team and two seasons as the backup writer for the New York Jets football team.